 When the room lights are turned off, any object present in the room appears black.
-The colour of the object depends on the frequency of the light that is reflected to the observer’s eye.
+The colour of the object depends on the frequency of the light that is reflected in the observer’s eye.
 Without light, there is no reflected light as a result of which the green shirt appears black.

 2. One common historical belief was that coloured objects in nature produce small particles (perhaps light particles) that subsequently reach our eyes.
 Different objects produce different coloured particles, thus contributing to their different appearance.
 Is this belief accurate or not?
 Justify your answer.

 This view presumes that the appearance of an object is independent of the colours of light which illuminate the object.
-It must be noted that the same objects appear to be of different colour under different light.
-Hence, the colour of an object is strictly not due the object’s ability to produce a colour.
-The only role the object plays in determining its appearance is by absorbing certain wavelengths of incident light.
+It must be noted that the same objects appear to be of different colour under a different light.
+Hence, the colour of an object is strictly not due to the object’s ability to produce a colour.
+The only role the object plays in determining its appearance is by absorbing certain wavelengths of the incident light.